Chuanqi1992/SQuAD-T/README.md

 # SQuAD-T

-This document describes the contents of the split the for SQuAD-T dataset.
+This document describes the contents of the split for SQuAD-T dataset.

 Following  https://stanford-qa.com/ , we re-distribute this data split under the CC BY-SA 4.0 license(https://creativecommons.org/licenses/by-sa/4.0/legalcode).